Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 The Middle East has a strong contingent of foreign workers, many from Asia – and many of them were just as eager to leave the region as short-term visitors.

-The Philippines government said it was working on potential exit points for Filipinos domestic workers, including the possible use of military assets and private sectors for departures by land, sea or air.
+The Philippines government said it was working on potential exit points for Filipino domestic workers, including the possible use of military assets and private-sector resources for departures by land, sea or air.

 On March 2, Indonesia’s government said more than 6,000 of its citizens had departed Saudi Arabia since February 28, but tens of thousands more remain stranded.